e-j-w/PeakCompPoisson/README.md

 # PeakCompPoisson

-Peak comparison program using Poisson ML ratio chi-square
+A peak comparison program using the Poisson maximum likelihood ratio chi-square method.

-Maintainers: Aaron Chester, Jonathan Williams

 ## Description